medhapandi/Room-Design-/README.md

 # 🛋️ Room Designer App
 A modern, cross-platform mobile application designed to help users visualize and plan their interior spaces.
 Featuring an interactive 2D Design Studio and a custom-built backend "Fitness Engine" to ensure your furniture fits perfectly before you buy it.
 😎Scan this code with a device
 Open the Camera app and point it at this code.
-Then tap the notification that appears.
 <img width="291" height="285" alt="image" src="https://github.com/user-attachments/assets/985cb646-3c99-4006-9caf-d171e07edd0c" />
 ## 🚀 Features
 - **Interactive Design Studio:** Drag-and-drop 2D interface for furniture arrangement.